lamchingrou/singpass-student-loans/README.md

 ### Wireframe Design

 You can view the wireframe design for the frontend components by pressing play in Figma: [Figma Link](https://www.figma.com/file/e6XEYZ9C0bzVNIXoLTN8x6/NDI-Wireframes?type=design&node-id=0%3A1&mode=design&t=HioERFttNWKGEF7L-1)

-## Try it yourself

-Import the postman collection to call the API endpoints.
-The API requests in the postman collection are labelled with numbers.

-To imitate the user workflow, please make sure to follow the sequence of API calls: [Postman Collection Link](https://github.com/lamchingrou/singpass-student-loans/blob/main/singpass-student-loans.postman_collection.json)

-If an error occurs during user registration, this means that your username has been taken during testing.
-Please choose a different username to start applying for loans

-- The API endpoints are hosted on AWS by publishing the image on ECR, deploying the containers on ECS, and deploying the application on EC2 instances
-- Postman scripts are included to automatically set and get the login tokens as environment variables

 ## Contact Information
 Please contact me at crlam.2020@smu.edu.sg with any questions regarding this repo!